 There are two most common varieties of Orchids.
-The first is the one that grow from one single growing point or called monopodial.
+The first is the one that grows from one single growing point or called monopodial.
 The second is the variety that creeps rhizome or called sympodial.

 Sympodial Orchids send up a fresh bulb.
 It comes with new blooms and leaves every year.
 Good Sympodial Orchids should pseudobulbs that are fat and plump.

 You must inspect how the Orchid that you are going to select is potted.
 Make sure that you select the one that has good airflow and aerated properly.